PhMajerus/FIGfonts/README.md

 ### Mitigating FIGlet width calculation
 Note many of my fonts use ANSI/VT control sequences.
 FIGlet treats those escape sequences as printable characters, so it counts them toward the line width and produces incorrect wrapping.
+This completely breaks the rendering of colored fonts, and can even lead the figlet utility to crash with a `Segmentation fault (core dumped)` error.
 The workaround is to use the `-w 9999` option to disable FIGlet's wrapping logic entirely and avoid line breaks based on those incorrect widths.
 To create text that spans several lines, the `fold` utility can be used to prepare the text in advance.
 For example: